Attila101498/SomogyiMassage/README.md

 I made this site for one of my friends who works in massage.
 The site is fully responsive, it was created with the latest version of Bootstrap at the time.
-In addition, we can find Jquery Plugins on the site.
+In addition, we can find Jquery Plugins on the site, on the domain, the email sending works with PHP.
+The site also can be found here: https://somogyimasszazs.hu/.
+I also manage the domain of the site.